mad-lab-fau/mad-gui/README.md

 | Windows                | Download our exemplary executable [here](https://github.com/mad-lab-fau/mad-gui/releases/download/v0.2.0-alpha.1/mad_gui.exe). <br /> <br /> Note: If prompted with a dialog `Windows protected your PC`, click `More info` and then select `Run anyway` |
 | other                  | [Contact us](mailto:malte.ollenschlaeger@fau.de)

-Start the program and then you can open the previously downloaded example data as shown in [How do I use it?](#how-do-i-use-it).
+Start the program and then you can open the previously downloaded example data as shown in [How do I use it (videos)?](#how-do-i-use-it-videos).

 ### Option B: Using the python package
 ```